By Andre Paultre and Andres Martinez Casares

 The country’s online media association said Joseph was the third journalist to have been killed or “disappeared” since Moise became president 2-1/2 years ago.

-Opposition-led protests over fuel shortages, galloping inflation and allegations of corruption by public officials have rocked Haiti for the past four weeks.
+Protests over fuel shortages, galloping inflation and allegations of corruption by public officials have rocked Haiti for the past four weeks.

-The embattled leader has denied any wrongdoing.
+The embattled president has denied any wrongdoing.

 Some of the protesters burned tires in the streets while others chanted “Out with Jovenel” in creole.
 Sound trucks blasted music with anti-government lyrics.